Msmastr74/Bogobot/AI.md

 - `request_interval_seconds`: Minimum seconds between AI provider requests.
 Defaults to `60`; use `0` for local providers.
 - `normalize_discord`: Annotates Discord mentions and channels with readable names before sending context to the model.
 Defaults to `true`.
 - `multipart_responses`: Teaches the model that it may return normal text and tool calls in the same response.
 Defaults to `true`.
 When enabled, prompt examples use native tool-call JSON for context requests, memory changes, and visible-reply suppression.
+- `response_as_tool`: When `multipart_responses` is enabled, requires visible Discord text to be returned through the native `respond` tool instead of assistant message content.
+Defaults to `true`.
+Bogobot sets provider `tool_choice` to `required` in this mode so every turn is represented as native tool calls.
 - `history.enabled`: Enables per-channel short-term AI history.
 Defaults to `true`.
 - `history.path`: SQLite path for AI history.
 Defaults to `ai_history.sqlite3`.
 - `history.char_budget`: Per-channel character budget.
 Oldest stored messages are deleted first.
 Defaults to `10000`.